ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

-limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to the corresponding granular brain parcellations derived from numerous hours of expert annotation leveraging multimodal imaging resources.
+limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to the corresponding granular brain parcellations derived from numerous hours of expert annotation leveraging multi-modal imaging resources.

-Herein, we introduce a mouse brain parcellation pipeline for T2-weighted (T2-w) MRI comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brain parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 T2-w component.
-Although we anticipate that this pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools for developing quantitative mouse brain morphological tools using only publicly available resources.
+Herein, we introduce a mouse brain parcellation pipeline for multi-modal MRI comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brain parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 template.
+Although we anticipate that this pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools and other public resources for developing quantitative mouse brain morphological tools.
 Evaluation is performed on an independent open dataset [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.